conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 The [examples/](https://github.com/conan-io/conan-py-build/tree/main/examples) directory contains complete, working projects for the most common scenarios:

-- **[basic](https://github.com/conan-io/conan-py-build/tree/main/examples/basic)**:Minimal C extension using the `fmt` library
+- **[basic](https://github.com/conan-io/conan-py-build/tree/main/examples/basic)** — Minimal C extension using the `fmt` library
-- **[basic-pybind11](https://github.com/conan-io/conan-py-build/tree/main/examples/basic-pybind11)**:pybind11 bindings with dynamic versioning and PEP 639 license files
+- **[basic-pybind11](https://github.com/conan-io/conan-py-build/tree/main/examples/basic-pybind11)** — pybind11 bindings with dynamic versioning and PEP 639 license files
-- **[basic-meson-pybind11](https://github.com/conan-io/conan-py-build/tree/main/examples/basic-meson-pybind11)**:the same pybind11 example, but using Meson instead of CMake as the build system
+- **[basic-meson-pybind11](https://github.com/conan-io/conan-py-build/tree/main/examples/basic-meson-pybind11)** — the same pybind11 example, but using Meson instead of CMake as the build system
-- **[basic-nanobind](https://github.com/conan-io/conan-py-build/tree/main/examples/basic-nanobind)**:nanobind bindings with a custom Conan profile for C++17
+- **[basic-nanobind](https://github.com/conan-io/conan-py-build/tree/main/examples/basic-nanobind)** — nanobind bindings with a custom Conan profile for C++17
-- **[external-sources](https://github.com/conan-io/conan-py-build/tree/main/examples/external-sources)**:C++ sources fetched by the `source()` method, not bundled
+- **[external-sources](https://github.com/conan-io/conan-py-build/tree/main/examples/external-sources)** — C++ sources fetched by the `source()` method, not bundled
-- **[cibw-example](https://github.com/conan-io/conan-py-build/tree/main/examples/cibw-example)**:Full multi-platform CI with cibuildwheel on Linux, macOS, and Windows
+- **[cibw-example](https://github.com/conan-io/conan-py-build/tree/main/examples/cibw-example)** — Full multi-platform CI with cibuildwheel on Linux, macOS, and Windows

 The `cibw-example` is particularly worth reading if you are targeting multiple platforms, since it shows how Conan profiles map onto a cibuildwheel matrix with much less platform-specific build glue.

 ## Project Status and Call for Feedback

 `conan-py-build` is currently in **beta**.
 The core build workflow is tested on Linux, macOS, and Windows across the Python versions currently supported by the project, and the package is available today on [PyPI](https://pypi.org/project/conan-py-build/).
 That said, this is still early-stage software with rough edges.
-Some workflows we care about — editable installs, more complete manylinux repair scenarios, complex multi-extension layouts — are still being smoothed out, and there are almost certainly cases we have not seen yet.
+Some workflows we care about (editable installs, more complete manylinux repair scenarios, complex multi-extension layouts) are still being smoothed out, and there are almost certainly cases we have not seen yet.

 We are releasing now precisely because real-world usage is the fastest path to a well-rounded tool.
 We are especially interested in feedback from projects with unusual package layouts, complex C/C++ dependency trees, cross-compilation requirements, or existing CI constraints that make native wheel builds painful today.